-On December 30, 2021, the Company received a letter from medac stating that, due to its failure to withdraw the termination notice, medac was terminating the License Agreement with immediate effect.
+On December 30, 2021, the Company received a letter from medac stating that, due to the Company's failure to withdraw the termination notice, medac was terminating the License Agreement with immediate effect.
 In the letter, medac reserved its rights in full, including a purported claim for damages for wrongful termination.
 In a separate letter, medac agreed to an orderly transition through February 28, 2022 in order to minimize the impact of any termination on patients and physicians.
 The Company agreed to purchase inventory held at medac in March 2022 for approximately \$0.2 million.
-The arbitration proceeding is moving forward with the parties agreeing to stay the arbitration for a finite period to pursue settlement discussions.